 My dog's hair is knotted or matted.
 Do I need to cut the hair short?

 If the hair is allowed to knot or "mat", it makes grooming more difficult and time-consuming for your dog and the groomer.
 Matting tightens when the coat gets wet.
 Therefore we try to brush out all of the matting before we wash your dog.
 If the hair can be dematted without causing pain to the dog, it may be possible to save the coat.
 This may require frequent rest periods in order to be accomplished successfully.
 Otherwise, we may recommend cutting the hair short, which means applying the clipper behind the mat.
 In some cases, dematting may reveal skin irritation that is better treated by your veterinarian.
 If the hair is matted, we recommend meeting with one of our groomers beforehand so that you may better understand your options.
 Dematting at Dog Ranch may result in extra charges.
-Weekly brush-outs can stop a matting problem and save a beautiful coat, saving you money in the long run.
+Weekly brush-outs can avoid a matting problem and save a beautiful coat, saving you money in the long run.

 Do I get the same groomer each time?

 Some clients prefer to keep the same groomer.
-If your dog is nervous and/or you have very specific requests, we find that coming back to the same groomer works best because it fosters a relationship between the client, groomer and dog.
+If your dog is nervous and/or you have very specific requests, we find that coming back to the same groomer works best because it fosters a relationship between the client, groomer, and dog.

-Can I stay with my dog and watch?
+May I stay with my dog and watch?

 If your dog can see you it usually leads to the dog trying to get to you, and may result in a dangerous situation.
 The groomer is working with sharp tools and looks to avoid additional stress and excitement.
 If you need to watch the entire time, you should consider the option of home grooming.

-Can I bring in a picture?
+May I bring in a picture?

 Sure.
 The groomer will discuss your options and try to achieve the same result.